-Painful ear infections seem to be a rite of passage for many children – by the age of five, nearly every child has experienced at least one episode.
-Most ear infections either resolve on their own (viral) or are effectively treated by antibiotics (bacterial).
-However, sometimes, ear infections and/or fluid in the middle ear may become a chronic problem that leads to complications such as hearing loss or behavior and speech problems.
-In cases where complications persist, insertion of an ear tube by an otolaryngologist — ear, nose, and throat surgeon — may be considered as a viable solution.
+Ear infections seem to be as common in children as rain in August.
+In fact, by the time a child turns five, it is more than likely that they have experienced at least one ear infection.
+Viral ear infections typically resolve on their own while bacterial infections are treated by antibiotics.
+Sometimes, ear infections and/or fluid in the middle ear becomes a chronic problem that leads to complications including hearing loss or behavior and speech problems.
+In cases where complications persist, placement of an ear tube by an otolaryngologist — ear, nose, and throat surgeon — may be considered as a viable solution.

 What are ear tubes?

-Ear tubes (also called tympanostomy tubes, myringotomy tubes, ventilation tubes, or PE (pressure equalization) tubes) are tiny cylinders placed through the tympanic membrane — eardrum — to allow air to enter the middle ear.
-These tubes can be made of plastic, metal, or Teflon and may have a protective coating to help reduce the possibility of infection.
-There are two basic kinds of ear tubes: short-term and long-term.
-Short- term ear tubes are smaller and typically stay in place for six months to a year before falling out on their own.
-Long-term tubes are larger and have flanges that secure them in place for a longer period of time and may require removal by an otolaryngologist.
+Ear tubes (also called tympanostomy tubes, myringotomy tubes, ventilation tubes, or PE — pressure equalization — tubes) are tiny cylinders that are placed into the tympanic membrane — eardrum — to allow air to enter the ear.
+The ear tubes can be made of plastic, metal, or Teflon and can include a protective coating to reduce the risk of infection.
+There are two kinds of ear tubes — short-term and long-term.
+Short- term ear tubes are smaller and typically stay in place for about six months to a year before falling out on their own, as the child develops.
+Long-term tubes are larger and feature flanges that secure them in place for a longer period of time and may require surgical removal by an otolaryngologist.

 Who needs ear tubes and why?

-Ear tubes are typically recommended when a person experiences repeated middle ear infections — acute otitis media — or has hearing loss caused by the persistent presence of middle ear fluid — otitis media with effusion.
-These conditions generally occur in children, but can also manifest in teens and adults which can lead to speech and balance problems, hearing loss, or changes in the structure of the eardrum.
+Ear tubes may be recommended when a child suffers from repeat middle ear infections — acute otitis media — or endures hearing loss caused by the persistent fluid in the middle ear — otitis media with effusion.
+These conditions typically occur in children, but can also manifest in teens and adults.
+These problems can lead to speech and balance problems, hearing loss, or changes in the structure of the eardrum.
 Other less common conditions that may warrant the placement of ear tubes include malformation of the eardrum or Eustachian tube, Down Syndrome, cleft palate, or barotrauma — injury to the middle ear caused by a reduction of air pressure, usually seen with altitude changes such as flying or scuba diving.
 Each year, more than half a million ear tube placement procedures are performed on American children, making it the most common childhood surgery performed under anesthesia.
 The average age of ear tube insertion is between 1 and 3 years old.

 - reduce the risk of ear infection